Sky Sword II: TC-2N

 A ship-launched, surface-to-air version was later developed and designated TC-2N.
-It began development in 1994, and a ground-based test was first carried out against a low-flying drone in 1997.
-This development was revealed to the public in 2005 and the intention to make it compatible with vertical launch methods was later announced in 2006.
-The first ship-based launch was held in mid 2014.
+Its development began in 1994, and a ground-based test was first carried out against a low-flying drone in 1997.
+This development was revealed to the public in 2005 and the intention to make it compatible with vertical launch methods was announced in 2006.
+The first ship-based launch took place in mid-2014.
 In the naval role the TC-2N fills an air defense gap between the Phalanx CIWS and SM-2 systems with a range of 30 km.

 The missile has all-weather capability, is equipped with a thrust-vectoring booster to increase its range as well as maneuverability during launch phase (although early ship-based launch trials were carried out without this feature), and can engage anti-ship missiles and aircraft.
 It also has folding control surfaces to be quad-packed into either above-deck oblique launchers or in-deck vertical launch systems.

 By May 2021 the TC-2N had passed its live fire trials and operational evaluations.
 Final evaluation was conducted aboard the Tuo Chiang-class corvette Ta Chiang.

-Tuo Chiang-class corvette Ta Chiang(PGG-619) are equipped to carry up to 16 TC-2N.
+The Tuo Chiang-class corvettes are equipped to carry up to 16 TC-2Ns.

-Yushan-class landing platform dock are equipped to carry up to 32 TC-2N.
+Yushan-class landing platform dock are equipped to carry up to 32 TC-2Ns.